Frequently Asked Questions

 I am not very flexible.
 Will I still be able to do physie?

 Absolutely.
 One of the great benefits of physie at Western Zone is that the syllabus is adaptable to all ability and fitness levels.
 Our teachers make it one of their priorities to assist girls/ladies in increasing their flexibility in class time to enhance their physie standard.
 We will also provide you with stretches in class time that you can take home with you to practice yourself.
 We run a special Stretch & Technique course that runs all through Term 2.
-The cost of the class is $45 for the term long course (attendance must be in addition to regular timetabled classes) and runs every Tuesday from 6-7pm.
+The cost of the class is $50 for the term long course (attendance must be in addition to regular timetabled classes) and runs every Tuesday for one hour.
 This class is run by our 3 highly qualified teachers, including our Head Instructress, Kim, who has a Bachelor degree in Health Science (Personal Development, Health & Physical Education).

 Is physie very expensive?